 Without both the brightness and the length, the seedlings will stretch for the light, and become spindly, weak seedlings that will always struggle, and probably won't produce the harvest you're after.

-I always use shallow trays for starting broccoli, cabbage and other greens.
+I always use shallow trays filled to within a few millimeters of the top with soil for starting broccoli, cabbage and other greens.
 If the tray or container is too deep, they won't make very good top growth, but the roots will try to find the bottom of the pot.

 This is a problem when you go to transplant them because you'll have to remove over half of the roots - this causes the plant to go into shock, and possibly stunt the growth.

-The other reason for using shallow flats is that it uses a lot less soil mix - always use sterilized soil for seeding.
+The other reason for using shallow flats is that it uses a lot less soil mix - always use sterilized soil for seeding such as my favorite seed starting soil.
 It's not worth the heartache of trying to grow them in unpasteurized mix, with all the diseases, weeds and other problems that will come along with it.

 Sterilize your flats after each crop with boiling water if you can - this prevents mold and mildew and other pathogens from wintering over.